Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 Some people with CAD have few or no symptoms.
 Often a heart attack or an episode of unstable angina is the first sign that a person has CAD.

 Lifestyle changes (such as a healthy diet and regular physical activity) are essential for preventing and treating CAD.

 Medications for preventing and treating CAD include aspirin and related drugs, cholesterol-lowering drugs (statins), and high blood pressure medications (such as beta-blockers, calcium channel blockers, and angiotensin converting enzyme [ACE] inhibitors).
 Some patients take nitrate drugs such as nitroglycerin or other medications (including some blood pressure medications) to treat angina.

 Procedures may be needed to open a blocked or narrowed coronary artery and improve blood flow to the heart.
 These approaches are known as revascularization therapy.
 Percutaneous coronary intervention (PCI), also called angioplasty (usually with stenting), uses a small balloon to open the blood vessel.
 Coronary artery bypass graft (CABG) is a more invasive procedure that is generally recommended for patients with multiple severe blockages or underlying diseases such as diabetes or reduced heart pumping power.
 It uses grafts in the form of arteries or veins to reroute blood flow around blockages to the heart muscle.

 The American College of Cardiology, American Heart Association, and other professional organizations' guidelines recommend:

-- Sexual activity is safe for most patients with stable CAD.
-But patients with severe heart disease should abstain until their condition stabilizes.
+- Sexual activity is safe for most people with stable CAD after consultation with your health provider.
+But people with severe heart disease should usually abstain until their condition stabilizes.